zhengying-liu/autodl-contrib/file_format/README.md

 **WARNING**: in this CSV file, there should be a column called `FileName` to indicate the corresponding files and a column `LabelConfidencePairs` to indicate labels.

 Note that the labels should have **sparse representation with label-confidence pairs**.
-In this representation, each label (an integer) is follow by a number (confidence) in the interval (0,1] (labels with confidence 0 are neglected, hence sparsity).
+In this representation, each label (an integer) is followed by a number (confidence) in the interval (0,1] (labels with confidence 0 are neglected, hence sparsity).
 Please note that the sum of all confidence doesn't have to (and shouldn't in general) be 1 since we are dealing with multi-label classification tasks (i.e. several binary classification tasks at the same time).
 A valid example of such a csv file is,
 ```
 FileName,LabelConfidencePairs
 n0159.jpg,2 0.488458 9 0.48776 0 0.486832